Infections can be a complication associated with lymphoedema. They are dangerous to anyone, but especially for those with lymphoedema.

 What to do if you think you may have an infection

 - Contact your GP or healthcare professional immediately as you may require antibiotic treatment, especially if you have other symptoms such as nausea, vomiting and flu-like symptoms.

 - Draw a line around the red area and note the date and time.
 That way, you can easily track if it is spreading and if so, how fast.

 - Monitor the affected area closely.
 Make sure you check it several times a day until the infection is improving and under control.

 - Temporarily suspend any treatment for your lymphoedema (e.g. compression or manual/simple lymphatic drainage) and ask you healthcare professional to advise when you can recommence your treatment plan.
-Treatments such as simple (or self) lymphatic drainage may spread the infection and cause the swelling to worsen, which makes treatment even more difficult.

 - If you have an infection, you may be prescribed antibiotics or even hospitalised for intra-venous antibiotics.
 It is important that you fully complete the prescribed antibiotic course.
 If you are prone to infections, or are planning to travel, it may be a good idea to talk to your healthcare professional about obtaining a prescription for oral antibiotics.

 - Tell your healthcare professional if your swelling increases as you may require some intensive treatment to reduce the swelling after your infection has cleared.